meteor/galaxy-docs/source/deploy-guide.md

 For optimum performance, we recommend that you setup a database in the same AWS region as your app deployment.

+Many MongoDB providers expect you to tell them what IP addresses your app will be connecting from and forbids all connections from outside those addresses.
+To accomplish this on Galaxy, you'll need to [run your app in IP whitelisting mode](/container-environment.html#network-outgoing).

 <h2 id="settings-create">Create a settings file for Galaxy</h2>

 Create a Meteor settings file that will define the set of configurations needed for your application to deploy and run on Galaxy.
 At a minimum, the settings file needs to contain the connection URL to the MongoDB database.